onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 ```

 The "\_" before initVars means that the function is applied "in place",
-that is without duplication.
+that is to say without duplication.
 Without "\_", the function returns a reference copy:

 ```python
 b = C.initVars(a, '{VelocityX}=0.')
 ```

-You can also initialize a conservative field from a dimensional or non dimensional state:
+You can also initialize a conservative field from a dimensional or non-dimensional state:

 ```python
 import Initiator.Adim as Adim